 In short, It provides below benefits-

-- Makes our template reusable/generic
+- Makes our template reusable/Generic

 - Can help in separating infrastructure configuration from infrastructure code